Traditionis custodes: United Kingdom

 In England, the first personal parish for celebration of the Tridentine Mass had been established in 2018, three years before Traditionis custodes would prohibit further creation of such parishes.
 The Catholic Bishops' Conference of England and Wales did not issue a general statement regarding the celebration of the Tridentine Mass under the new regulations.
-Certain regularly-scheduled Tridentine Masses were permanently cancelled at the behest of local bishops within the first week, while other ordinaries stated they would grant temporary permissions until they had reviewed the motu proprio.
+Certain regularly scheduled Tridentine Masses were permanently cancelled at the behest of local bishops within the first week, while other ordinaries stated they would grant temporary permissions until they had reviewed the motu proprio.
 These restrictions to the celebration of the Tridentine Mass caused membership of the Latin Mass Society of England and Wales to increase.

+The Diocese of Clifton immediately banned the celebrations of the Tridentine Mass, following the publication of the motu proprio.

+Following the Responsa ad dubia in December 2021, Cardinal Vincent Nichols, prohibited the celebration of the Sacrament of Confirmation in the Archdiocese of Westminster according to the pre-Vatican II rites, using the older Roman Pontifical.
+This affected the annual traditional Catholic confirmations at St James's, Spanish Place in London (part of the archdiocese of Westminster), where, before 2022, they had been celebrated under indult for the last 20 years.

+In February 2024, Cardinal Nichols announced that the Tridentine Mass planned for the Paschal Triduum, that had annually been held at St. Mary Moorfields, would be cancelled, resulting in the first time since the 1990s that the Triduum, would not be celebrated in the archdiocese, according to the old rites.

 Desiderio desideravi

 On 29 June 2022, the motu proprio apostolic letter Desiderio desideravi of Pope Francis was released.
 In it, the pope states he had published Traditionis custodes because some people accepted Vatican II but rejected the liturgical reforms that followed it which had been promulgated by Paul VI and John Paul II.
 He adds that since Sacrosanctum Concilium "expresses the reality of the liturgy", he had stressed in Traditionis custodes that the reformed Vatican II liturgy is "the unique expression of the lex orandi of the Roman Rite".
-He states that "we cannot go back to that ritual form which the [Vatican II] Council fathers [...] felt the need to reform".
+He states that "we cannot go back to that ritual form which the [Vatican II] Council fathers ... felt the need to reform".
 He wrote Traditionis custodes, he continues, because the liturgical books of Paul VI and John Paul II "guaranteed the fidelity of the reform of the [Vatican II] Council", and because Francis wanted that "the Church may lift up, in the variety of so many languages, one and the same prayer capable of expressing her unity".
 He states he was determined to make it so that "unity be re-established in the whole Church of the Roman Rite".